 Elisa Freschi has worked on topics of Sanskrit Philosophy (especially Mīmāṃsā and Viśiṣṭādvaita Vedānta) and more in general on comparative philosophy, epistemology, philosophy of religion, philosophy of language, deontic logic and on the re-use of texts in Indian śāstra (about which she has edited several volumes, published as special issues of the Journal of Indian Philosophy (2015), of Buddhist Studies Review (2017) and by Harrassowitz (2017)).
 She is a convinced upholder of reading Sanskrit philosophical texts within their history and understanding them through a philosophical approach.

-IKGA, Austrian Academy of Sciences and STB, University of Vienna
+IKGA, Austrian Academy of Sciences and Department of Philosophy, University of Toronto

 Areas of expertise: